kvalle/schmansible/bloggpost/choosing-a-framework.md

   notify:
     - reload nginx
 ```
 In the case with interfaces you easily see what arguments the module expects.
-With infrastructure as code, you´ll either need documentation or you´ll have to start digging.
+With infrastructure as data, you´ll either need documentation or you´ll have to start digging.

 ### Readabilty